AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2024-04-01-KAPA-bead-clean-up-protocol-for-removal-of-primer-dimers-from-PCR-product.md

 to remove all residual ethanol without disturbing the beads.

-13. Dry the beads at room temperature for 3 – 5 min,
-or until all of the ethanol has evaporated.
+13. Dry the beads at room temperature for 3 – 5 min, or until all of the ethanol has evaporated.
+The beads should have a matte appearance without any cracking (caused by over drying).
 Caution: over-drying the beads may result in reduced yield.

 14. Remove the plate/tube(s) from the magnet